cghuisunshine/wireguard_setup/docs/part3.md

    ping 10.8.0.1 -c 3
    ```
 2. **Check IP** (if routing all traffic):
-   - Visit an IP-checker site.
+   - Visit an IP-checker site(like https://www.whatsmyip.org/).
 It should show your **server’s** public IP if the tunnel is up.
 3. **View “latest handshake”** on the server:
    ```bash
    sudo wg